DoctorWkt/CSCvon8/journal.md

 because it was seeing CLOAD_bar going from x to 1 as a rising edge.
 I had to track the dropping edge and use that memory to ensure that we were at a rising edge.
 It passes all the examples again.

+I've replaced the temporary wiring on the breadboard with fixed wiring to the 74LS593.
+I've put in a second inverter for Clk_bar just for now.
+Later on, I'll use the spare half of the 74HCT139.
+I've used white wire for Clk, white wire with blue stripes for Reset# and white wire with black stripes for Clk_bar#.
+It still works!

+I've also fixed up the KiCad schematic to reflect the 74LS593 wiring and created a new PDF version.

+The breadboard now has:

+ + a one-shot 555 clock circuit and Clk_bar generation
+ + a reset line for the PC and the microsequencer
+ + a microsequencer which can be reset by uSreset
+ + an IR 74HCT574 with a constant input value which I can change
+ + a Decode ROM wired to the IR and microsequencer
+ + Jump logic wired to have only the Zero flag high
+ + high/low address registers hard-wired to constant inputs
+ + high/low PC chips which can increment, do nothing or load the AR based on the control lines from the Decode ROM and the jump logic

+I should now be able to burn the Decode ROM with the proper microcode.
+Then, test each instruction one a a time to see a) that the control lines are correctly generated and b) if the PC correctly increments on the right microinstructions and loads when JumpZero is requested.